 Length is also important.
 There’s no need for your advocates to write essays, but it’s also helpful for them to write more than a single sentence.
 A short paragraph will usually suffice.
 Additionally, never underestimate the value of having your advocates thank their members of Congress (and their staff), recognizing the hard work they are doing to represent and respond to their constituents.
 Congressional offices receive thousands of correspondence each month and it’s rare that offices have the personnel to manage the increasing volume.
-The people on the receiving end of the message are probably overworked, and the messages that convey empathy with offices and staff through their correspondence are like a breath of fresh air for overwork staff.
+The messages that convey empathy with offices and staff through their correspondence are like a breath of fresh air for overworked staff.

 So, what doesn’t work?
 By all means, avoid using vitriolic, aggressive language when communicating with Congress.
 Members of Congress and their staff recognize that the legislative process can be painfully slow.
-They recognize that the issue your advocates contact them about is critically important and numerous lives are affected.
 Whatever happens, do not encourage your supporter to be rude or crass when they communicate with their elected officials.
 Encourage them to agitate without anger.

 Quality is as Important as Quantity

 If you’ve successfully motivated your supporters to reach out to their representatives, you’ve already won half the battle.
-But if you want to maximize the value of each message, the quality of the message can’t be overlooked.
+But if you want to maximize the value of each message, don’t overlook the quality of the message.
 If you’re interested in learning about how you can guide your advocates to craft effective messages to their legislators, don’t hesitate to reach out.
 We’re happy to share best practices on what we’ve learned from the field!

 Subscribe for Updates